RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_writer_class.md

 Adding the File Writer Class
 ===

-In this chapter you will learn how to implement the file writer component, which generates the target BIL file from an intermediary (SDL XLIFF) document.
+In this chapter you will learn how to implement the file writer component, which generates the target BIL file from an intermediary (SDLXliff) document.

 Add the Writer Class
 --